michaelshiloh/robotaPsyche/lectureNotes.md

 what does the `separate()` function do?
 - If a given vehicle is too close to you, steer away from that vehicle.
 How do we do this?
   - We already know how to steer towards a target.
-Reverse that force and we have the flee behavior.
+Reverse that force and we have the 'separate' behavior.
 - If more than one vehicle is too close, we’ll define separation as the average of all the vectors pointing away from any close vehicles.

 Let's get to it: